 Ecommerce Boilerplate has more features (3 vs 2).
 See the feature matrix above for the full breakdown.

-Choose SwiftShip if you need Onboarding and In-app purchases and prefer its tech stack.
-Choose Ecommerce Boilerplate if Payments and Auth are higher priorities.
+Choose SwiftShip if you need In-app purchases and Onboarding and prefer its tech stack.
+Choose Ecommerce Boilerplate if Auth and Components are higher priorities.
 If price is the deciding factor, Ecommerce Boilerplate is $$90 cheaper.